Bobo-Dioulasso: Kong Empire

+Colonial Period

+In 1896 the Bobo-Dioula, rebelling against the Watara, allied with Samory Toure in his attack on their traditional overlords, helping him to capture the nearby stronghold of Noumoudara.
+The local Watara leader Pintyeba appealed for help from the French, who were already established in Diebougou.
+On September 25, 1897, the French briefly occupied Sia after a brief but bloody confrontation.
+On November 23rd a military post was established, and later an administrative settlement on the east side of the We River.
+This became the headquarters of a district (cercle) of the same name, Bobo-Dioulasso.
+This military post was the starting point for one of the columns aiming to capture Sikasso, capital of Kenedougou, in April 1898.

-During the 1915-16 anti-colonial war, the population in the north and east of district Bobo-Dioulasso took up arms against the French colonial government.
+During the 1915–16 Volta-Bani anti-colonial war, the population in the north and east of district Bobo-Dioulasso took up arms against the French colonial government.
 The French based their activities in the city in an effort to suppress the insurrection, while the city itself became a center for the organization of the suppression.
 A colonial military base was established in the southern sector of the city, adding to its growing importance.

 In 1927 the French razed the old village of Tunuma and the other settlements; their population was relocated either to neighboring villages or to a previously farmed empty zone 3 km away.
 It was made available for redevelopment as a residential neighborhood (the current neighborhood of Tounouma).

 Sia proper, which survives today as the Dioulasoba neighborhood, was partly spared this total destruction.
 It was dramatically modified in 1932 when a large road artery was built through it and by the widening of streets in successive urban renewal projects.
 Between 1926 and 1929, the French colonial government constructed a typical European grid pattern of new avenues and streets in the city, intersected by diagonals radiating from a center, with square urban lots between them.
 This established the framework for the modern city center.

 The Abidjan Railway reached Bobo-Dioulasso in 1934, increasing its access to markets, transportation, and communications.
 But the growth of the city as a colonial industrial center halted because of the world economic crisis during the Great Depression, as well as the suppression of the colony of Upper Volta in 1933.
 The city started expanding again after World War II.
 Reorganization of the colony of Upper Volta in 1947 attracted business to Bobo-Dioulasso, although Ouagadougou had been selected as the capital.
-An early industrial center, Bobo-Dioulasso is also the hub of a rich agricultural zone, which produces food grains, fruits and seedlings (mangos, citrus), and export crops (cotton, cashews, and the gathered oil seed karite/shea).
+An early industrial center, Bobo-Dioulasso is also the hub of a rich agricultural zone, which produces food grains, fruits and seedlings (mangos, citrus), and export crops (cotton, cashews, and shea butter).